 “You might not realize it, but officers at local banks have the authority to waive fees in certain circumstances,” says Logan Allec, a CPA and owner of personal finance site Money Done Right.

-Make your case for a balance transfer fee reduction
+3. Make your case for a balance transfer fee waiver or reduction

 Your credit card company may need some convincing to agree to lower or eliminate balance transfer fees.
 Be prepared to make a strong argument for why they should play ball.